ozank/ozank.github.io/index.md

 title: Ozan Keysan
 ---

-I'm a Research Associate and PhD candidate in the [Institute for Energy Systems](http://www.see.ed.ac.uk/drupal/research/IES).
+I'm a Research Associate in the [Institute for Energy Systems](http://www.see.ed.ac.uk/drupal/research/IES).
 I'm currently working in the [Marina Platform](http://www.marina-platform.info/) project.

 <!---I hold a BSc and MSc in Electrical and Electronics Engineering from METU (Turkey).-->